 — Jessica Robertson (@jesscribe) June 4, 2021

-Multiple images and videos in social media documented the Delta crew and passenger actions in the incident.
+Multiple images and videos on social media documented the Delta crew and passenger actions in the incident.
 Upon landing in Albuquerque, authorities removed the passenger from the plane.
-Including him, the flight had 162 passengers and six crew on board.
-The FBI commented on responding to the incident, but didn’t offer any further details.
+Him included, the flight had 162 passengers and six crew on board.
+The FBI commented on responding to the incident but didn’t offer any further details.

 Many often forget that this is actually what the job of cabin crew is.
-Flight attendants usually serve us peanuts and drinks – maybe even food, airline-permitting.
+Flight attendants usually serve us peanuts and drinks – maybe even food, airline permitting.
 But they are actually there to protect each passenger in emergencies, like this Delta incident.
-And this is why the rules defining how many of them are on each flight, depend on the number of passengers on board.
+And this is why the rules on how many of them are on each flight, depend on the number of passengers on board.

 — rich (@NoKapRich) June 4, 2021